zcox/skunk-arguments-tracing-example/README.md

 sbt run
 ```

-Note that Skunk leaks all inserted data to the tracing backend, in the `arguments` field:
+Note that Skunk leaks all inserted data to the tracing backend, in the `arguments` field of the `bind` trace:

 ```
   "arguments" : "Bob,12",